EndlessATC/Airports/tools/README.md

 For further help, view the help available by running 'python deploy.py -h'

 If you find any bugs, you can report on the community Discord.

+## Changelog
+*	0.8.0 - 2021/02/20
+	- Added generated approaches feature
+	- Tagged approaches are now runway-specific
+	- Added argument to test loading from common callsigns
+	- Added argument to parse source and build, not do not write product